YoussefEssDS/AndroidStackOverflow-Web-site/README.md

   3- Bonus: The registered users are able to receive emails each time a new question is asked.
     (This feature might cause receiving a lot of emails.
-Although, it can be improved to only send question notifications depending of preferences of the user and his answering history, although due to time constraints I kept it as simple as possible for now.)
+Although, it can be improved to only send question notifications depending on preferences of the user and his answering history, although due to time constraints I kept it as simple as possible for now.)

  ### Realization of the website: